Diderot-Language/examples/sieve/README.md

 ## sieve.diderot: Sieve of Eratosthenes

-The [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) is really not the sort of algorithm that Diderot is designed for, and this is not a particularly efficient implementation.
-However, this is a simple way to demonstrate three Diderot language feaures not shown in previous examples:
+The [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) for finding prime numbers provides a way to demonstrate three Diderot language feaures:

 1. By executing `die`, strands exit the computation without saving their output.
 2. The `global` update block contains code to run between per-strand updates.